mortellys/mortellys/README.md

 Frankly, I don't specialize in anything!
 And beyond the first, even then, everything I do is mostly for my own entertainment and or through my friends' or my family's suggestions.  :notes:

-There IS one thing I somehow dropped over the years, now that I think about it...
-I used to fancy making my own designs and graphics, the whole kit when I was younger.
-I legit haven't really done that in over a decade.
-Hm, maybe I should get into that groove again...

 >Today is the last day of your life thus far.